zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Lauren begins by asking Quentin, “Did you see what Steph anie was wearing?
 She looked like a wet dog!”
 A “wet dog” I guess is an i nsulting term; a wet dog would not look very good, I guess is the idea.
 Quentin says, “Why do women do that?”
 Lauren says, “Do what?” meaning I don’t unders tand what you’re talking about.
 Quentin says, “Why do women put other women do wn?”
 “To put (someone) down” is a phrasal verb meaning to say somethin g that makes another person seem or feel less important; to say someth ing mean, something not nice about someone else is to put them down.
 Quent in is asking Lauren why women put other women down, why they insult other wom en.
 Quentin says, “Is it to make themselves feel superior?”
 “Superior” means bett er than someone else.
 The opposite of “superior” is “inferior.”

 So, Quentin is asking Lauren if women insult each other – say bad things about each other – to make themselves feel superior, like they’r e better than the other women.
 Lauren says, “It was only a joke.
 I didn’t mean anything by it.”
 When someone says they “don’t mean anything by it,” they mean t hat they know that they said something that was not kind – that was mean, bu t they didn’t really want to hurt anyone’s feelings.
-Usually we say this when w e say something bad but we aren’t thinking about it very clearly before we sa y it, and after we say it we regret it.
+Usually we say this when w e say something bad but we aren’t thinking about it very clearly before we say it, and after we say it we regret it.
 We think, “Oh, I should not have done tha t,” and so we say “Oh, I didn’t mean anything by it.”
 I didn’t mean – I didn’t inte nd to hurt her.

  Quentin says, “Do you really think she would find it funn y if she had heard you?”
 What Quentin is saying here is that Lauren’s comment wa s not a joke, it was not funny, and Stephanie would not think it funny if she he ard it.
 Lauren says, “What about you men?
 You guys are always bantering and trying to one-up each other.”
 “To banter” (banter) means to have a friend ly conversation with lots of jokes, especially jokes about other people in the conversat ion.
 So when people banter, they’re making jokes and some of those jokes are a bout the people in that group.
 Lauren says, “You guys (you men) are always b antering and trying to one-up each other.”
 “To “one-up (someone)” means to d o or say something to show that you can do something better than the other pe rson; you are superior to the other person; you can beat them.
 Lauren is saying th at men are always trying to one-up each other, to be better – to seem b etter than the other.
 “Aren’t you guys trying to see who’s superior and who’s inferior?”
 Remember, “inferior” is the opposite of “superior,” it means worse than some one or something else.